mhcrnl/ogcalc/doc/ogcalc.rst

 are available.
 Modifying an existing interface is trivial, even when doing major reworking.
-Whole branches of the widget tree may be cut, copied and pasted at will, and a widget's properties may be manipulated using the ``Properties'' dialogue.
+Whole branches of the widget tree may be cut, copied and pasted at will, and a widget's properties may be manipulated using the "Properties" dialogue.
 While studying the code examples, Glade may be used to interactively build and manipulate the interface, to visually follow how the code is working.
 More detail about Glade is provided in Section \ref{sec:glade}, where